-3.4 Undrained condition.
+Undrained condition.

 As far as the liquefaction is concerned the behavior under undrained condition is of prime important.
 Therefore, undrained cyclic behavior of Toyoura sand under torsional simple shear is examined.
-Test results are shown typically in Figs.7 and 8.
+Test results by Prdhan et al. (1989), are shown typically in Figs.3 and 4.
 Cyclic mobility is observed as the onset of initial liquefaction.